Maternal and Infant Health

 • Postpartum mothers consistently had lower follow-up visit rates after an emergency room visit or an inpatient stay compared to all women ages 18-44 in Northwest Arkansas.

-• 61% of postpartum mothers had no follow-up behavioral health visit within 120 days of an emergency room visit.
+• 61% of postpartum mothers had no outpatient follow-up behavioral health visit within 120 days of an emergency room visit.

-• 60% of postpartum mothers had no follow-up behavioral health visit within 120 days of an inpatient stay.
+• 60% of postpartum mothers had no outpatient follow-up behavioral health visit within 120 days of an inpatient stay.

 See more information about maternal and infant health in Arkansas on our topic page.